rhodyrstats/intro_r_workshop/lessons/04_viz.md

 # Data Visualization

 Visualizing  data is an area where R really shines.
-We are going to again take a split approach.
+Again, will split our focus between base and and installed package, `ggplot2`.
 I will show some quick and easy graphics that we can produce with base R, but we won't spend anytime customizing them.
 Instead, we will move on quickly to `ggplot2`, which is now (I have no data to back this up), the de-facto standard for visualizing data in R.  We have only a very short time to spend on this, but hopefully it will provide enough of a foundation for future learning.

 ## Lesson Outline: